Community engagement helps graduate students embrace the utility and value of their training.

 CCE offers two practicum programs for graduate students, which combine experiential learning with a credit-bearing seminar on public scholarship.
 Students in the GEO Community Practicum (GEO) and Northwestern Chicago Humanities Initiative (CHI) are placed in quarter-long internships with public interest organizations where they apply their graduate training to tackle community challenges, seed research collaborations, and develop professional experience and leadership skills.
 To provide personalized, high-quality internship experiences, CCE partners with more than 70 organizations, including the Art Institute of Chicago, Environmental Law & Policy Center, and City of Chicago.

-To support academic departments in developing engaged scholars and teachers, CCE offers periodic workshops for graduate students in everything from writing policy briefs to facilitating civic reflection to developing mutually-beneficial community-based research.
+To support academic departments in developing engaged scholars and teachers, CCE offers periodic workshops for graduate students in everything from public writing to developing mutually-beneficial community-based research.
 Graduate students interested in upcoming opportunities should sign up for our bi-monthly bulletin.